 Rack Centre is forecast to be 35% more energy-efficient than other regional data centres and 16% more energy efficient than the global average.
 Water consumption will be reduced by 41% and there will be a 45% reduction in the embodied carbon of materials used in construction.

 Our sustainable design philosophy, coupled with Actis’ status as an official IFC EDGE champion, which means we have been recognised by the International Finance Corporation and other business leaders as endorsing the green building standards established by the EDGE certification, led to a collaboration with the IFC EDGE team and the development of the first sustainability standard dedicated to assessing the design and resource efficiency of data centres in growth markets.

-Actis’ proactive implementation of sustainable design principles is likely to see Rack Centre become the first IFC EDGE certified data centre globally.
+Actis’ proactive implementation of sustainable design principles has seen Rack Centre become the first IFC EDGE certified data centre in Africa, Middle East and Europe and the second globally.

 Whilst energy efficiency is paramount for sustainable data centres, so too is delivering a reliable yet low carbon sources of power to ensure uninterrupted operations.
 At the outset of Actis’ investment an assessment was undertaken to identify the best technically and commercially feasible low-carbon power solution.

 Constraints on space for onsite renewables and an unreliable, carbon intensive power grid meant that converting from diesel to gas power generation was identified as the most sustainable option.
 The conversion is estimated to save more than $10million/year of operating costs and will avoid over 4,500 tonnes/ year of carbon emissions.